-- 1. Animal Attitude and behavior
+- Animal Attitude and behavior 1

 - 2. Maintaining animal health

 - 3. Cleaning and disinfection

-- 4. Cells of the animal body
+- 4. Cells of the animal's body

 - 5. Organs and systems of the animal's body

-- 6. Animal diseases
+- Animal diseases 6.

-- 7. Animal health as related to nutrition
+- Animal health as related to nutrition 7.

-- 8. Practical veterinary medicine at home
+- Practical veterinary medicine at home 8.

-- 9. Environmental influence on animal health
+- 9 Environmental influence on animal health

-- 10.\\Plastic first aid box containing first aid pertinent to a particular animal. (conferenced judged).
+- Plastic first aid box containing first aid pertinent to a 10 particular animal. (conferenced judged).

-- 11.\\ Any other display (conferenced judge)
+- 11.Any other display (conferenced judge)